syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 ---
 layout: post
 title: Getting started for Syncfusion Flutter PDF Viewer | Syncfusion
-description: This section explains about the steps required to add the PDF Viewer widget and its elements such as scroll head, scroll status and pagination dialog.
+description: This section explains about the steps required to add the PDF Viewer widget and its elements such as scroll head, scroll status and page navigation dialog.
 platform: Flutter
 control: SfPdfViewer
 documentation: ug